tracy-o/learning-day/docs/topics/caching.md

 ## Caching tiers
 Belfrage will provide two cascading caching layers:
 ### Tier 1 - Local Cache
 A per-node in-memory LRU cache with no network involved and almost no latency.
-Currently, every Belfrage node can cache around 12Gb of content.
+The size of the per-node cache is dependant on the memory capacity of the server.

 We use a library `Cachex` for our local cache, see more [lib/belfrage/cache/local.ex](../../lib/belfrage/cache/local.ex)